Social value of work. Human values in social psychology

 Discussion - discussion of the story “Wealth”

-Target: creation of conditions for the separation of material and spiritual values, awareness of the priority of the spiritual over the material
+Target: creating conditions for the separation of material and spiritual values, awareness of the priority of the spiritual over the material

-Description: A parable is offered to the attention of the group:
+Description: a parable is offered to the group’s attention:

 - Buy a newspaper, lady?

-She was busy and was about to say no when she accidentally looked down and saw their sandals.
-Little sandals soaked in the rain.
+She was busy and was about to say no, but she accidentally looked down and saw their sandals.
+Small sandals, wet from the rain.

-- Come in, I'll make you some hot cocoa.
+- Come on in, I'll make you some hot cocoa.

 They both followed her without saying a word.
-Their wet sandals left footprints on the floor.
+Their wet sandals left marks on the floor.

 She made cocoa and toast with jam.
-Then she returned to the kitchen and took up the interrupted business - she sorted out the bills.
+Then she returned to the kitchen and took up the interrupted task - sorting out the bills.

-She was startled by the silence in the next room.
-She looked over there.
+She was struck by the silence in the next room.
+She looked there.

 The girl held an empty cup in her hands and looked at it.
-The boy asked in embarrassment:
+The boy asked confusedly:

 Lady, are you rich?

 - Am I rich?
-No!
-She glanced down at her tattered rug.
+No! – She looked at her tattered rug.

 The girl very carefully put the cup on the saucer and said: